Updated January 2022

 5. GRE Score Report

 - We understand that many of our applicants may face difficulty scheduling GRE tests due to complications with COVID-19.
-Because of this, the GRE will NOT be required for CSE PhD or Master's applications for Fall 2022 admission.
+Because of this, the GRE was NOT required for CSE PhD or Master's applications for Fall 2022 admission.
 Applicants may still submit valid scores if they have already taken the test.

 - Applicants with valid test scores should request that ETS submit the scores directly to the UCSD institution code 4836; the department codes are not necessary.
 Information about the GRE is available from the Educational Testing Service (ETS) website.